 A comprehensive drug test is part of the rigorous process of screening firefighter applicants.
 Simply put, a job applicant that’s found positive for substance use does not get hired.

 Firefighters who serve as paramedics are all the more required to be drug-free.
 The actions and decisions of paramedics do, after all, often have a huge direct bearing on life and death.
 They are responsible for the welfare of the public they serve, often under the direst conditions.
-Thus, it only makes sense that they undergo a drug test to be eligible for hiring.
+Thus, it only makes sense that they undergo a drug test to be eligible for hire.

 Is pre-employment screening the only hurdle?